callanhunter/text-editor/README.md

 # Description

-### This project is an offline text editor that meets PWA criteria and allows a user to create notes or code snippets offline, allowing them to retrieve them for later use.
+### This project is an offline text editor that meets PWA criteria and allows a user to create notes or code snippets offline, allowing users to retrieve them for later use.

 # Table of contents